 Here are the "Guides to human rights for small and medium sized businesses":

 At Briink, we harness Artificial Intelligence to support investors with their SFDR and EU Taxonomy reporting needs, including Minimum Safeguards.
-Learn more about our solutions for Private Equity or inquire about a personalized trial here.
+Learn more about our solutions for private assets managers or inquire about a personalized trial here.

 Disclaimer: The information provided in this content is for educational and informational purposes only and should not be construed as legal or investment advice.
 The content is not intended to be a substitute for professional advice.
 Always seek the advice of a qualified professional before making any investment or legal decisions.
 The author and publisher of this content are not responsible for any actions taken based on the information provided.
 Any reliance on the information in this content is solely at the reader's own risk.